 How to Choose and Install Motion Sensor Lighting

-Automatic night lighting when and where you need it; learn how to install a motion sensor light
+Automatic night lighting, when and where you need it.

 Our step-by-step photos and tips from our experts provide a general guide of how to do the job.
-In most cases, you’ll simply replace an existing fixture with the new one, as our photos show.
+In most cases, you’ll simply replace an existing fixture with the new one.
 Make sure to turn off the power to the fixture at the main panel before removing it.

 However, if you have to run a new electrical line and install a switch, the job can get much more complex.
 Outdoor electrical lines must be encased in approved conduit and weatherproof electrical boxes.
 If you’re not familiar with conduit or the rules for running new electrical circuits, call in a licensed electrician.